The transcendental motive of a cubic fourfold: Special cubic fourfolds

-Recall that a cubic fourfold $X$ is \it special \rm if it contains a surface $Z$ such that its cohomological class $\zeta$ in $H^4(X,\Q)$ is not homologous to any multiple of $\gamma^2$.
+In this section we prove (see Thm.\ref{mapiso}) that, if $F(X)$ is isomorphic to $S^{[2]}$, with $S$ a K3 surface, then $t(X)$ is isomorphic to $t_2(S)(1)$.
+Therefore $h(X)$ is finite dimensional if and only if $h(S)$ is finite dimensional.
+Recall that a cubic fourfold $X$ is \it special \rm if it contains a surface $Z$ such that its cohomological class $\zeta$ in $H^4(X,\Z)$ is not homologous to any multiple of $\gamma^2$.
 Therefore $\rho_2(X) >1$.
 The discriminant $d$ is defined as the discriminant of the intersection form $< ,>_D$ on the sublattice $D$ of $H^4(X,\Z)$ generated by $\zeta$ and $\gamma^2$.
 B.Hassett in \cite{Has 1} proved that special cubic fourfolds of discriminant $d$ form an irreducible divisor $\sC_d $ in the moduli space $\sC$ of cubic fourfolds if and only if $d>0$ and $d\equiv 0,2 (6)$.

 \begin{defn} Let $X$ be a special cubic fourfold and let $D$ be the sublattice of $H^4(X,\Z)$ generated by $\zeta$ and $\gamma^2$.
 A polarized K3 surface $S$ is {\it associated} to $X$ if there is an isomorphism of lattices $ K \simeq H^2(S,\Z)_{prim}(-1)$, where $K =D^{\perp}$ and $H^2(S,\Z)_{prim} $ denotes primitive cohomology with respect to a polarization $l\in H^2(S,\Z)$.\end{defn}